Politics At Work: How To Maintain Team Productivity Despite Opposing Views

 Stifling discussions is also incongruent with modern-day workplace practices.
 Workers aren’t cogs in a company’s operation who show up to complete a task, clock out, and return to their normal selves after hours.
 Employees are people who bring their whole selves to work and engage in collaborative discussions to solve business challenges and create innovative products and services.

 We can’t check our humanity at the office door, because of the outdated concept that experiencing emotions at work is somehow unprofessional.
 Politics is often an emotional topic because government policies impact our deeply-held beliefs and values.
-If people suppress their feelings and emotions, that can build stress which ultimately impacts their work.
+If people suppress their feelings and emotions, that can build stress which ultimately impacts their employee performance.
 Being able to safely express feelings at the office isn’t unprofessional, it’s humane.

 Politics can often be the elephant in the room.
 Leaders shouldn’t ignore political tension in their office and hope it goes away, especially if it’s beginning to have a negative impact on work.
 Address it.